For specific questions about the situation in the Princess Máxima Center, parents can contact the special corona phonenumber: (088) 972 5123.

 Two parents/carers are welcome at the day treatment.
 Because of the stricter corona-measures, also in the beginning of 2021 the urgent request is not to bring siblings to the day treatment.
 You can reserve a spot at the play center at least 24 hours before your appointment, by sending an email to: email@example.com.
 You will then receive an email with confirmation.

 Who is still allowed to visit?

-Family members/visitors come and go directly to and from the parent-child room in accordance with the rules.
-This applies to the clinic and the clinic.
+Family members/visitors come and go directly to and from the parent-child room.
+Do not walk around the building unnecessarily.

 Can I come to the Máxima Center if I have been abroad?